Leon Panetta: Early life, education, and military service

-Panetta was born in Monterey, California, the son of Carmelina Maria (Prochilo) and Carmelo Frank Panetta, Italian immigrants from Siderno in Calabria, Italy.
+Panetta was born in Monterey, California, the son of Carmelina Maria (Prochilo) and Carmelo Frank Panetta, Italian immigrants from Gerace in Calabria, Italy.
 In the 1940s, the Panetta family owned a restaurant in Monterey.

 He was raised in the Monterey area and attended two Catholic grammar schools: San Carlos School (Monterey) and Junípero Serra School (Carmel).
 He attended Monterey High School, where he became involved in student politics, and was a member of the Junior Statesmen of America.
 As a junior, he was the vice president of the student body, and as a senior, he became its president.
 In 1956, he entered Santa Clara University and graduated magna cum laude in 1960 with a BA in political science.
 In 1963, he received a Juris Doctor from the Santa Clara University School of Law.

 In 1964, he joined the United States Army as a second lieutenant, served as an officer in the Army Military Intelligence Corps, and received the Army Commendation Medal.
 In 1966, he was discharged as a first lieutenant.